mariusroyale/ubuntu-dev-setup/README.md

 Pull requests welcome!
 Especially for:

-- Additional tools or stacks
+- Additional tools or development stacks
-- Support for other distros
+- Support for other Ubuntu versions
-- Interactive prompts or profiles
 - Bug fixes or optimizations
+- Documentation improvements
+- Hardware-specific configurations

 ---